-Internet Cookies is not a new term of today’s computing generation.
+Internet Cookies is not a new term for today’s computing generation.
 It is an interaction between a web browser and a server holding a web page in which the server sends a Cookie to the browser, and the browser sends it back when requesting another page.
 Websites store cookies on your system so that your browsing can be enhanced in various ways for better surfing experience.
-Today we’re going to talk about how cookies are treated inside the new browser Microsoft Edge.
+Today we’re going to talk about how cookies are treated inside the Microsoft Edge (Chromium) browser.

 By default, Edge treats the cookies in the same fashion as the other browsers do.
 However, there is a way using which you can configure how this browser must handle cookies.
 You can manually select how cookies are treated in Edge by navigating to the following path via its Address bar:

 This post will show you how to allow or block Cookies in the Edge browser.

 In case, if you’re controlling a number of Windows 11/10 machines in an organization, you can set a policy to allow or prevent cookies on all machines at once.
 Here is what have to do on the central machine:

 Configure how Microsoft Edge treats Cookies